-In case you have some spare time during Advent, here’s two things to keep you busy and (possibly) make you smarter.
-Both the ‘MATHEON calendar‘ (mathematics) and the ‘Physics in Advent‘ calendar are available in English this year.
-There’s also a juniors math version called ‘Mathe im Advent‘, though it’s in German only.
+It’s almost Advent and once again it’s time for some brain gymnastics.
+Both the ‘MATHEON calendar‘ (mathematics) and the ‘Physics in Advent‘ calendar are available again this year.
+There’s also a juniors math version called ‘Mathe im Advent‘.

 I'm using cookies to ensure that I give you the best experience on my website.
 If you continue to use this site I will assume that you are happy with it.Ok